tech1919/fastapi-events/README.md

 # FastEvents - FastAPI Events System

-This package is a ready to use user authentication and autorization managment system, Using FastAPI, PostgreSQL, and AWS Cognito JWT based authentication.
+This package is a ready to use event syste, Using FastAPI, PostgreSQL.
 > ## Install Package

 ```